mzandvliet/RainworldModLoader/README.md

 I've tried getting VS2017's debugging tools to work with the game, but haven't managed it yet.
 And besides, dnSpy's decompiled code is nicer to read.

-The mod loader also enabled logging to consoleLog.txt and exceptionLog.txt
+The mod loader also automatically enables logging to consoleLog.txt and exceptionLog.txt, so all your Debug.Log, Debug.LogWarning and Debug.LogError calls ends up there.